SURFER Magazine Interview: LeeAnn Curren

 When you have a name that is already kind of famous you get more attention, even when you just start surfing—people hear about you and want to see how you’re doing.
 I spend a couple months a year with my dad, but my brothers who grew up with my dad in California got to surf with him everyday and watch him everyday and that’s really good inspiration and motivation.
 If you see him do his turns, you’re going to try to do yours the same, and I think that helps your surfing.
-My dad and I don’t have the same style, we’re definitely different, but I think there are definitely a couple of things that we all [LeeAnn and her brothers] took from our dad.
+My dad and I don’t have the same style, we’re definitely different, but I think there are definitely a couple of things that we all

 So you made the Tour in 2009.
 How did that go?